torvalds/linux/Documentation/process/adding-syscalls.rst

    be more appropriate.
 However, access to these mechanisms requires that the relevant filesystem is mounted, which might not always be the case (e.g. in a namespaced/sandboxed/chrooted environment).
-Avoid adding any API to debugfs, as this is not considered a 'production' interface to userspace.
+Avoid adding any API to defs, as this is not considered a 'production' interface to userspace.
  - If the operation is specific to a particular file or file descriptor, then an additional :manpage:`fcntl(2)` command option may be more appropriate.
 However, :manpage:`fcntl(2)` is a multiplexing system call that hides a lot of complexity, so